 iStar Financial, Inc. (NYSE: SFI)

 In 1994, driven by high equity asset prices and mispricing in the commercial real estate credit markets, Starwood Capital shifted its acquisition investment focus to mezzanine debt, aggregating a portfolio of approximately $1 billion of loans.
-In 1998, through contributing assets from its third fund and 2/3 of SOF IV to a small, public REIT that it controlled, Starwood Capital created the publicly traded company, Starwood Financial, Inc (NYSE: SFI).
+In 1998, through contributing assets from its third fund and 2/3 of SOF IV to a small, public REIT that it controlled, Starwood Capital created the publicly traded company, Starwood Financial, Inc (NYSE: STAR).
 This public exit strategy enabled Starwood Capital to capitalize on the sizable, well-seasoned portfolio and prove that an ongoing business would provide investors higher value than simply holding debt to maturity.
 Starwood Financial was listed on the NYSE in November 1999 and later renamed iStar Financial.
 From its formation until Starwood Capital's exit in 2003, Mr. Sternlicht served as Chairman of the Board and chaired iStar’s Investment Committee.